marmelab/react-admin/docs/CreateEdit.md

 **Tip**: You can include properties in the form `defaultValue` that are not listed as input components, like the `created_at` property in the previous example.

-### Per Field Default Value
+### Per Input Default Value

 Alternatively, you can specify a `defaultValue` prop directly in `<Input>` components.
-React-admin will merge the child default values with the form default value (input > form):
+Just like for form-level default values, an input-level default value can be a scalar, or a function returning a scalar.
+React-admin will merge the input default values with the form default value (input > form):

 ```jsx
 export const PostCreate = (props) => (